manwar/python-guide/python-object-oriented-programming.md

 ## Interface
 ***

-The interface feature of `OOP` can be implemented using the `Abstract Class` and `Multiple Inheritance` features of the `Python` language as there is no native direct implementation.
+The interface feature of `OOP` can be implemented using the `Abstract Class` and `Multiple Inheritance` features of the `Python` language as there is no native implementation.

 `Interface` is like making a promise to provide certain behaviour.